Luke Combs tops CMA Awards; Loretta Lynn, Lewis honored

 “All the guys in this category deserve this award,” Stapleton said.

-He dedicated the honor to his 12-year-old daughter, whose birthday was Wednesday.
+He dedicated the honor to his 12-year-old daughter, who’s birthday was Wednesday.

+Emerging country superstar Lainey Wilson was the leading nominee with six nods, taking home trophies for new artist and female vocalist.

 Jordan Davis’ “Buy Dirt” won song of the year.
 The song featured CMA Awards host Luke Bryan, who Davis called to the stage to hug.